michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0069.md

 - n: a subfigure consisting of a side of something
 - v: be located at the sides of something or somebody
 ### Family
-flank: flanked, flanker, flanking, flanks+;flanker: flankers
+- flank: flanked, flanker, flanking, flanks+
+- flanker: flankers
 ### Examples
 - Its scoreboard is flanked by American and Israeli flags.
 - Carsten Kammlott celebrates in jubilation, astounded at what he’s just done, after impeccably meeting a cross from the right flank.